simonswiss/simonswiss-11ty/src/posts/2018-my-year-in-review.md

 Love this team.
 As long as I live in Sydney, I'll be playing with them!
 Years go by and I get slower, but I can still drain threes like there's no tomorrow! 👌

-<Image
-src="assets/images/league-title.jpg"
-alt="Rec league 2018 champions!"
-caption={`Grand final champions!
-Ok ok, rec league div 3, but still! 😎`}
+{% image "/img/bball-champs.jpeg", "Rec league 2018 champions!", "Grand final champions!
+Ok ok, rec league div 3, but still! 😎" %}
-/>

 ## Landed a new job 🙌